 Who doesn’t at times feel like an emotionally hurt diva?
 But how often do we let this force, the fierce power of the black bile, bring light into existence and welcome the bi-polar oscillation between heaven and hell?
 With other words – how often do we dare to be proud of our wounds?
 If the romantic cult of the genius saw the suffering male genius as a laudable hero, the Victorian era of the 19th century came to demonize and even humiliate female artistic suffering.
 With her theories of emotionally hurt divas such as Agnes von Krusenstjerna, Nelly Sachs and Sigrid Hjertén, Karin Johannisson has revolutionized our view of not only female artistic suffering but also suffering in general, where the mentally ill is no longer seen as a victim but as an actor, and madness as a self-elected liberating force.
 With other words, it is about becoming the protagonist of one’s own life.

 Carolina Falkholt’s new performance work for ICIA opens a hitherto less known dimension in her controversial œuvre.
 What we see here is a darker, poetical and existential side; one that celebrates the melancholic wrath of the black bile.
 Falkholt will transform the whole building into a loudspeaker by spraying it black to the suggestive tones the music of cellist My Hellgren.
 The work unfolds in three acts.
-The first takes place from the 23rd to the 24th of May.
+The first takes place on the 23rd of May.
 This is also the first time that Falkholt leaves her colorful, monumental cock- and pussy paintings and her interventions in urban space (of which the last was an attempt to project a squirt orgasm image onto the White House in Washington, which was immediately censored), and instead she is to produce a black monochrome.
 Abstraction has often been used as resistance to state control of art, but also as harmless decorational art.
 The fact that Falkholt engages with this medium, with graffiti art as a starting point, also challenges the rules and taboos of classic figurative graffiti art.
 It is back to black, the origin of the All, prime matter, the alchemical point of beginning where chaos dominates.

 The lone human either becomes an animal or a God, said Aristotle.
 What happens when the lone melancholic finds its way back into social spaces?
 The person in question falls into a melancholia generosa, a productive, exalted and interactive melancholy.
 It is this very melancholy, a generous kind, that emerges in the collaboration of Falkholt and Hellgren and that will be available for the visitors to take part of and even contribute to with their own personal investment, their own bodies and emotions.